Best cowboy cookies! This easy cowboy cookie recipe makes chewy oatmeal cookies packed with coconut, pecans, and chocolate chunks.

 How to make cowboy cookies

-Begin by melting the butter.
+Step 1: Begin by melting the butter in a large bowl.
 I recommend melting the butter most of the way and then whisking it to finish melting.

-Scoop the dough and place on prepared baking sheets, spacing about 2-inches apart.
+Step 8: Scoop the cookie dough and place the cookie dough balls on prepared baking sheets, spacing about 2-inches apart.

-No, you can use 10-12 ounces semisweet (or milk or bittersweet) chocolate chips instead.
+No, you can use 10-12 ounces of semi-sweet chocolate chips, milk chocolate chips, or bittersweet chocolate chips instead.

 How to store